Gamespot editor allegedly fired for giving a bad review

 NiGHTS into Dreams for the Saturn brings to mind the topic of games as art.
 Not only because the game has artistic value, though.
 Fans of the title have been calling for a sequel from the second the original was released.
 Yuji Naka, the leader of the project, contemplated giving fans what they want but then decided NiGHTS should stand alone.

 So what does this have to do with art?
 Gamers’ have the attitude that games are made for them and developers should value the input of their fans.
 This works nicely as long as we assume games are merely consumer products.
 But what if we hold that games are art?
 Doesn’t that make developers artists?
-It’s one thing to hope your favorite band makes more music you enjoy, but to demand they output exactly what you want to hear and to feel entitled to this is bizarre. → A reader is you.
+It’s one thing to hope your favorite band makes more music you enjoy, but to demand they output exactly what you want to hear and to feel entitled to this is bizarre. → You may say I’m a gamer, but I’m not the only one

 Actual Use for an SD Card: Excite Truck